I wrote these things.

 What does your phone number spell?

+Type it in here and see.
+You might want to visit DialAbc.com, which has more results.
+Stay here if you are interested in the theory behind it.
+This article was actually written in 2002.
 Here, I explain a technique for figuring out which words are in which phone numbers.
-Full C source code is included.
+Full C source code is include...

 A Rhyming Engine